SQAPractical/ASK/README.md

-*HOW TO PUSH YOUR CHANGES TO GIT HUB*
+*HOW TO PUSH YOUR CHANGES TO git GIT HUB*

 1. Cut your own branch from `master` locally, typing: